sungheeyun/sungheeyun.github.io/resource/seminars/2025_1115 PST - Special AI Lecture for Hwarang friends - AI Awakens - From ChatGPT to Your Future Superpowers/Special AI Lecture for Hwarang friends - AI Awakens - From ChatGPT to Your Future Superpowers - Sunghee Yun - abstract.md

 ---
 layout: single
-title: "[Special AI Lecture for Hwarang friends] AI Awakens - From ChatGPT to Your Future Superpowers"
+title: "[Special AI Lecture for Hwarang Friends] Becoming the Leader of AI Era - From ChatGPT to Your Future Superpower"
 permalink: /seminars/2025_1115 PST - Special AI Lecture for Hwarang friends - AI Awakens - From ChatGPT to Your Future Superpowers/abstract
-last_modified_at: Fri Oct 17 15:55:22 KST 2025
+last_modified_at: Sat Oct 18 14:41:20 KST 2025
 author_profile: true
 ---